defanor/pgxhtml/README.md

 ### Authentication

-Presence of `authorised` in the URL path requires HTTP basic authentication, and the provided credentials are used directly for PostgreSQL authentication.
+Presence of `auth=on` in the URL query requires HTTP basic authentication, and the provided credentials are used directly for PostgreSQL authentication.